First regular hi-definition television service 2 November 1936

 In an Unearthly Child, Jacqueline Hill and William Russell play teachers who are intrigued by their pupil Susan Foreman, played by Carole Anne Ford.
 They follow her home to an old junk yard and - in a revelation that took the audience into the realm of science fiction - are surprised to discover that the police box in which she lives has a bright futuristic interior, much bigger inside than out.
 Susan's grandfather is the Doctor, played by William Hartnell.
 Alarmed that the teachers will reveal the secret that he and Susan are time travellers, the Doctor kidnaps them.
 The final shot shows the Tardis in a barren landscape as a human shadow falls across it, setting the scene for future adventures.

 Doctor Who ran until 1996.
 However its lasting popularity ensured its return in 2005, and that it played a large part in the revitalisation of Saturday evening family viewing.
-In 2010 Matt Smith will become the 11th Doctor.
+In 2013 Peter Capaldi was introduced as the 12th Doctor.

 That Was The Week That Was 24 November 1962